Writing at the Intersection of Our Plans and God's Purpose

 As 1754 is drawing to a close, tensions between the French and the British on Canada’s Acadian shore are reaching a fever pitch.
 Seamstress Sylvie Galant and her family–French-speaking Acadians wishing to remain neutral–are caught in the middle, their land positioned between two forts flying rival flags.
 Amid preparations for the celebration of Noël, the talk is of unrest, coming war, and William Blackburn, the British Army Ranger raising havoc across North America’s borderlands.

 As summer takes hold in 1755 and British ships appear on the horizon, Sylvie encounters Blackburn, who warns her of the coming invasion.
 Rather than participate in the forced removal of the Acadians from their land, he resigns his commission.
 But that cannot save Sylvie or her kin.
 Relocated on a ramshackle ship to Virginia, Sylvie struggles to pick up the pieces of her life.
-When her path crosses once more with William’s, they must work through the complex tangle of their shared, shattered past to navigate the present and forge an enduring future
+When her path crosses once more with William’s, they must work through the complex tangle of their shared, shattered past to navigate the present and forge an enduring future. [back cover copy]

 The Acadian expulsion from Nova Scotia is an event that is seldom used as novel settings.
 It’s a sad chapter in history, and Frantz makes great use of every opportunity for drama in this engaging story.
 And while the true events are tragic, Frantz in her typical way creates a story worth reading and easy to stick with.
 (I have started some books that were so disturbing, I could not make myself finish them.
 This is not such a book.)